Leveling Up: Career Advancement for Software Developers

 - ...working in large software companies

-However, much of the more general information in this guide applies equally well to other IT roles including system administrators, DBAs, and network administrators.
-A lot of this also applies to smaller software companies, although generally they wouldn't have so many different formal positions and titles available for a promotion track.
+However, much of the more general information in this guide applies equally well to other IT roles including system administrators, devops, DBAs, network administrators, etc. A lot of this also applies to smaller software companies, although generally they wouldn't have so many different formal positions and titles available for a promotion track.

 Scope of This Guide